 Data blitzes are 5-minute oral presentations given in front of a small audience in a classroom setting.
 These talks are meant to offer a fast-paced overview of your research accompanied by a visually compelling and concise powerpoint presentation.
 Your goal is to highlight your key findings and make them clear and accessible to a broad audience.
-It is important to note that only one to two people will be able to present on behalf of each group.
+It is important to note that only one person will be able to present a data blitz.

 Preparing Your Talk